-The account number is required if you have multiple accounts for a recipient for whom you are filing more than one Form 1099-R. Additionally, the IRS encourages you to designate an account number for all Forms 1099-R that you file.
-See part L in the 2011 General Instructions for Certain Information Returns.
+Additionally, the IRS encourages you to designate an account number for all Forms 1099-R that you file.
+See part L in the 2015 General Instructions for Certain Information Returns.

 Box 1.
-Gross distribution
+Gross Distribution

 Enter the total amount of the distribution before income tax or other deductions were withheld.
-Include direct rollovers, IRA rollovers to accepting employer plans, premiums paid by a trustee or custodian for the cost of current life or other insurance protection, including a recharacterization and a Roth IRA conversion.
+Include direct rollovers, IRA direct payments to accepting employer plans, premiums paid by a trustee or custodian for the cost of current life or other insurance protection, including a recharacterization and a Roth IRA conversion.
 Also include in this box distributions to plan participants from governmental section 457(b) plans.
 However, in the case of a distribution by a trust representing certificates of deposit (CDs) redeemed early, report the net amount distributed.
-Also, see Box 6 on page 12.
+Also, see Box 6, later.